 Although monochrome devices might be going out of fashion, they are still widely popular.
 It is recommended to use contrasting colors whenever possible.
 Text reflow around images might not work perfectly: it is recommended to add the pictures between paragraphs.

 Footnotes are not widely supported: we recommend converting footnotes into endnotes.

 Non-Latin script based languages

-Non-Latin based languages can easily be accommodated.
+Non-Latin based languages can easily be accommodated by both the epub2 and epub3 standards.
 Read more here.

 Our system can accommodate (and we welcome!) interactive and enhanced ebooks.
 Unfortunately, not all ebook stores support them.
 Read more about interactive ebooks here.